pH200/cycle-react/README.md

 function object, because you don't `new`, `extends` or `this` to access properties.
 In fact, we don't want you to do that.

-Apps written in cycle-react are `this`-less.
+Apps written in Cycle-React are `this`-less.
 You won't find a single `this` in the examples.

 ## Learn more

-cycle-react shares the same API as Cycle.js, except of doing custom elements.
+Cycle-React shares the same API as Cycle.js, except of doing custom elements.
 A more comprehensive README can be found at https://github.com/staltz/cycle

 ## FAQ

-### Can I use cycle-react with [react-hot-loader](https://github.com/gaearon/react-hot-loader)?
+### Can I use Cycle-React with [react-hot-loader](https://github.com/gaearon/react-hot-loader)?

 Yes.
 And no extra configuration needed.

 [Example](https://github.com/cycle-react-examples/react-hot-boilerplate)

-### Can I use cycle-react with other React components and libraries?
+### Can I use Cycle-React with other React components and libraries?

 Yes.
-You can even use cycle-react with your current React apps.
+You can even use Cycle-React with your current React apps.
 Because `createReactClass` creates the native ReactClass for you.

-Examples for integrating cycle-react with other libraries are work in progress.
+Examples for integrating Cycle-React with other libraries are work in progress.

 Meanwhile, See
 "[Working with React](https://github.com/pH200/cycle-react/blob/master/docs/working-with-react.md)"